AaltoML/SDE/ERRATA.md

 The expression for P_0 does not hold in the general case (e.g., can be shown by the the Lyapunov equation FP + PF^T + LQL^T=0 not checking out).
 Thank you Vincent Adam for spotting this.

+* Page 260 (Eq.
+12.34)

+The power p should be D. Thank you Zhao Zheng for pointing this you.